BrianMitchL/brianm.me/_posts/2016-09-01-how-to-make-jekyll-site-blog.md

 ## Installation

-Jekyll officially supports Linux, Unix, and macOS, though it seems you can get it to [work on Windows](https://jekyllrb.com/docs/windows/) as well.
+Jekyll officially supports Linux, Unix, and macOS, though it seems you can get it to [install on Windows](https://jekyllrb.com/docs/installation/windows/) as well.

 As Jekyll is written in Ruby, you will need Ruby installed.
-Apple ships the now unmaintained `2.0.0p648` version of Ruby on El Capitan, so I installed the latest version of Ruby (`2.3.1`) with [Homebrew](http://brew.sh) (:heart: Homebrew, I love a good package manager).
+Apple ships the now unmaintained `2.0.0p648` version of Ruby on El Capitan, so I installed the latest version of Ruby (`2.3.1`) with [Homebrew](https://brew.sh) (:heart: Homebrew, I love a good package manager).
 I deploy this site with GitHub Pages, so to start off, I installed the `github-pages` gem.
 To maintain dependencies, create a file called `Gemfile` and add the following:

 ```ruby
 source 'https://rubygems.org'